jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 The panel has three major parts:

 **Top** is designed for 2D data selection.
-Here user selects which 2D Figure will be processed.
+Here user selects which 2D image will be processed.

 **Middle** (*tabbed area*) is designed for controls of processing.
 This is the busiest area of the panel and each tab will be explained later.

-**Bottom** contains buttons for main controls and 2D Figure controls.
+**Bottom** contains buttons for main controls and 2D image controls.

 .. index::
     Nika; Selecting data